Marine Archaeology

 Bridging the Gap in Maritime Archaeology: Working with Professional and Public Communities

 Edited by Katy Bell this marks the publication of a conference session held at CIfA 2014 organised by the Marine Archaeology Special Interest Group.
 The session focused on ways in which it is possible, given the obvious constraints of working in the marine environment, to engage with a wider audience in the course of maritime archaeological work.
 The volume presents a series of case studies exhibiting best practice with regard to individual maritime projects and examples of outreach to local communities, including the creation of accessibility to remote and hard-to-reach archaeological sites.
-You can download it for free or buy a hard copy via this external link.
+You can download it for free or buy a hard copy via the link below.

 Slipping Through the Net: Marine Archaeological Archives in Policy and Practice